Contactor: Operating principle

 When current passes through the electromagnet, a magnetic field is produced, which attracts the moving core of the contactor.
 The electromagnet coil draws more current initially, until its inductance increases when the metal core enters the coil.
 The moving contact is propelled by the moving core; the force developed by the electromagnet holds the moving and fixed contacts together.
 When the contactor coil is de-energized, gravity or a spring returns the electromagnet core to its initial position and opens the contacts.

 For contactors energized with alternating current, a small part of the core is surrounded with a shading coil, which slightly delays the magnetic flux in the core.
 The effect is to average out the alternating pull of the magnetic field and so prevent the core from buzzing at twice line frequency.

 Because arcing and consequent damage occurs just as the contacts are opening or closing, contactors are designed to open and close very rapidly; there is often an internal tipping point mechanism to ensure rapid action.

 Rapid closing can, however, lead to increase contact bounce which causes additional unwanted open-close cycles.
 One solution is to have bifurcated contacts to minimize contact bounce; two contacts designed to close simultaneously, but bounce at different times so the circuit will not be briefly disconnected and cause an arc.

-A slight variant has multiple contacts designed to engage in rapid succession.
-The first to make contact and last to break will experience the greatest contact wear and will form a high-resistance connection that would cause excessive heating inside the contactor.
-However, in doing so, it will protect the primary contact from arcing, so a low contact resistance will be established a millisecond later.
-This technique is only effective if the contactors disengage in reverse order that they engaged.
-Otherwise the damaging effect of arcing will be split evenly across both contactors.

 Another technique for improving the life of contactors is contact wipe; the contacts move past each other after initial contact in order to wipe off any contamination.